paritabrahmbhatt/Automatic-Medicinal-Plant-Recognition-using-Image-Processing/README.md

 # Automatic-Medicinal-Plant-Recognition-using-Image-Processing

 This system was developed using Python and OpenCV.
+This project was developed for the course work of 2170001 and 2181108.

 ## Dependency
 1. OpenCV